rodrigozerbini/ForumAPI/README.txt

 {
     "title": "Banned test",
-    "body": "I think this will not work",
-    "image": "My image"
+    "body": "This should not work because has a banned word: d***", "image": "My image"
 }
 -----------------------------------------------------------------